DumbDannyLol/ProxyChecker/README.md

 Thanks to FekSake#idkwhaturnumbersarecauseyougottermedagain

 # Made By DumbDannyLol
-Copyright dumbdanny 2022 ©
+Copyright Dumb Danny 2022 ©
-dumbdanny is a branch of DumbDannyLol and cannot be used without strict permission.
+Dumb Danny is a branch of DumbDannyLol and cannot be used without strict permission.